 Parabens are a widely used preservative in cosmetics.
 They are also used as ingredient in fragrance, but you won’t find them listed on the label.
 Fragrance is considered a proprietary blend, and manufacturers consider their blends trade secrets, they are not required to disclose the fragrance chemicals in the list of ingredients.
 Natural parabens occur at low levels in certain foods, such as carrots, vanilla, and onions.
-However, parabens are metabolized when eating, making them less estrogenic.
-However, synthetically produced parabens found in cosmetics are absorbed through the skin, thus bypassing the metabolic process, and entering the blood stream and body organs intact.
+However, this chemical are metabolized when eating, making them less estrogenic.
+However, when this chemical is synthetically produced, cosmetics are absorbed through the skin, thus bypassing the metabolic process, and entering the blood stream and body organs intact.
+This is why you need to be careful of parabens in your body scrub, lotion, and other hair and beauty products.

 - face and body cleanser